North of Boston arts and entertainment roundup

 Cape Ann Museum puts offerings online

-Cape Ann Museum seeks to continue its mission to tell the stories of the community and its contributions to American art and industry even though its doors are temporarily closed.
+Cape Ann Museum seeks to continue its mission to tell the stories of the community and its contributions to American art and industry even though its doors remain temporarily closed.

 The Gloucester museum has launched the CAM Video Vault, which features 60 lectures, programs and archival material dating back to 1992.
 These include exhibit and program lectures by curators, artists, community leaders, educators and others, featuring discussions of past art shows, well-known artists with Cape Ann roots, natural environments and habitats in the region, and local maritime history.